NormanLo4319/ML-Deployment-Flask-App/README.md

 ## Deployment

-Generally speaking, deployment is the mehtod by which we integrate a machine learning model into an existing production environment to make practical business decision based on data.
+Generally speaking, deployment is the method by which we integrate a machine learning model into an existing production environment to make practical business decision based on data.
 The purpose of deploying a model is so that we can make the predictions from a trained ML model available to others, whether that be users, management, or other systems.
 Model deployment is closely related to ML system architecture, which refers to the arrangement and interactions of software components within a system to achieve a predefined goal.

 ## Flask Framework